5 Reasons You Need a Night Guard | Everything You Need to Know

 3) TMJ Disorder (TMJD/TMD)

 Jaw pain, migraines, joint clicking, popping, headaches, and limited range of motion are all symptoms of TMJ disorder.
 TMD can be caused by a variety of issues ranging from tooth misalignment to clenching to joint overuse from chewing gum all day long.

-Most TMJ mouthguards will look similar to what you would wear for teeth grinding or clenching, depending on what’s offered by your dentist’s office.
+Most TMJ night guards will look similar to what you would wear for sleep bruxism, teeth grinding or clenching, depending on what’s offered by your dentist’s office.
 But additional therapies could also be beneficial, such as Botox injections, orthodontic therapy, and massage.

 4) Sleep Apnea

 Oral sleep appliances for mild sleep apnea are what we call “mandibular advancement devices.”
 They are FDA-approved, medical-grade, prescription devices that reposition your jaw and tissues to accommodate better airflow.
 They must be prescribed by a specialist, then fitted by a trained sleep dentist.
 An overnight or home sleep study is required.
 Usually, you’ll need to have the device calibrated and adjusted by your dentist to get full results.

 Snoring and sleep apnea are not directly related to one another.
 You can have one without the other, or both (as some types of sleep apnea may cause snoring).
 But wearing a “snore guard” or night guard for snoring will help manage your symptoms similar to the way one for sleep apnea works.

 The goal of a snoring night guard is to prevent the soft tissues at the back of your throat from vibrating against each other.
 Since the appliance opens up your airway and repositions your jaw, it physically reduces the likelihood that any snoring noises will occur.
 You might even see results on the first night.
 Your family will thank you!